Clamp down illegal tree felling - Chief of Staff charges Forestry Commission

 Addressing staff and students of the schools in the municipality, the Chief of Staff urged each person to plant at least seven trees so that the future generation would benefit from them.

-She explained that the Green Ghana Day was instituted to address the substantial decline of Ghana’s forest cover caused by human activities and other climatic conditions.
+She explained that the Green Ghana Day was instituted to address the substantial decline of the country’s forest cover caused by human activities and other climatic conditions.

 “It is significant to stand up and engage in a nationwide tree planting exercise to reduce health and environmental threats posed by deforestation,” Osei-Opare said.